syncpoint/terrain-rgb/README.md

 For us only the last one was successful.
 Create a new folder (e.g. ```tiles```) where to put the tiles to.

-> Attention: None of processing steps mentioned here is done quickly, but the following is __very expensive__.
+> Attention: None of processing steps mentioned here is done quickly, but the following is __very time consuming__.
 You should test the results first by reducing the zoom level(s) to either a single one (e.g. ```--zoom=8``` or at least to leves with lower details.

 On our 2019 Intel Core i9 with 8 cores the calculation of the tiles took more than two hours!